blakegarretson/essentials/main.md

 ## AI Assistant

 - [ChatGTP](https://openai.com/chatgpt/download/) is probably the best known AI chat tool, and its desktop client is super handy.
-Once you assign a hotkey shortcut to quickly recall a chat prompt, ChatGPT can be a quicker way to get all sorts of information and help on projects.
+Once you assign a hotkey shortcut to quickly recall a chat prompt, the ChatGPT app can be a quicker way to get all sorts of information and help on projects.
     - If you want an offline AI alternative (that is, private), then [Jan](https://jan.ai) is the first thing to try.
 It’s open source and highly customizable.
+Another option for Mac is [Locally AI](https://locallyai.app).

 ## Virtualization